Categories

 ---|---|---|---|---|

-Ethics and Decision Making Workshop Evaluation 2023-2024 | The Student Conduct Office (SCO) wanted to assess the learning and overall experiences of students attending the Ethics and Decision Making (EDM) Workshop.
-The survey intended to assess whether students could identify and list influences on their values and decisions and understand strategies for making decisions.
+Ethics and Decision Making Workshop Evaluation 2024-2025 | The Student Community Standards (SCS) wanted to assess the learning and overall experiences of students attending the Ethics and Decision Making (EDM) Workshop.
+The survey assessed whether students could identify and list influences on their values and decisions and understand strategies for making decisions.
 The survey also requested participants’ feedback about the effectiveness of the facilitators.
-This is the sixth year Student Affairs Planning, Assessment & Research assisted SCO in assessing this workshop; this year the workshop was offered in both in- person and virtual formats. | Other | EDM-2023-24-Evaluation-Summary-Report.pdf | 08/16/2024 |
+Student Affairs Assessment & Research (SAPAR) has assisted SCS in assessing the workshop since 2018; this year, the workshop was offered in both in- person and virtual formats. | Student Community Standards | EDM-2024-25-Evaluation-Summary-Report.pdf | 05/16/2025 |

-ATC Howdy Camp 2024 Counselor/Teamer/Cochair & Camper Surveys | The purpose of this assessment was to understand the experiences of students who participated in Howdy Camp, sponsored by Aggie Transition Camps (ATC).
-Howdy Camp is an extended (three-day) optional orientation camp for students who are transferring to Texas A&M University as well as first-time in college students starting in the spring semester.
-There was one session held in early January.
-A few weeks into the semester, one survey evaluation was sent to co-chairs, counselors, and teamers, and another survey was sent to participants (campers) to assess their camp experiences, and whether participant (camper) learning outcomes were met.
-In addition, the counselors, co-chairs, and teamers assessment intended to ascertain if they felt equipped through their training to confidently lead small groups and assist new students in their transition to Texas A&M during and after camp.
-The report summarizes the results of these assessments | Student Activities | Howdy-Camp-2024-Summary-Report.pdf | 05/09/2024 |
+Howdy Camp 2025 | The purpose of this assessment was to understand the experiences of students who participated in Howdy Camp, sponsored by Aggie Transition Camps (ATC).
+Howdy Camp is an extended (three-day) optional orientation camp for students transferring to Texas A&M University and first-time in college students starting in the spring semester.
+There was one session held in early January 2025.
+A few weeks into the semester, one survey evaluation was sent to co-chairs, counselors, and teamers, and another survey was sent to participants (campers) to assess their camp experiences and whether the participant (camper) learning outcomes were met.
+In addition, the counselors’, co-chairs’, and teamers’ assessment intended to ascertain if they felt equipped through their training to confidently lead small groups and assist new students in their transition to Texas A&M during and after camp. | Student Activities | Howdy-Camp-2025-Summary-Report.pdf | 04/28/2025 |

 Report Title | Brief Description | Sponsoring Department | Summary Report | Completed |